My 12-year-old and I were on our way to a meeting at her new school when she asked, “Is there anything good about middle school?”

 3. Yes, there are mean girls.

 They are mean because inside they feel even worse about themselves than you do.
 Treating others like dirt is how they deal with it.
 Be kind, but stay away.
-You don’t need them in your life no matter how popular they are.
+One thing every middle schooler should know that you don’t need them in your life no matter how popular they are.

 4. Yes, boys should make you nervous.